Crocoblock/developer-documentation/18-jet-compare-wishlist/01-hooks/01-widgets/01-compare/filters.md

 ## jet-cw/widgets/compare/empty-item-fallback

-Дозволяє модифікувати запасний варіант того, що буде виведено при відсутності у продукту атрибутів в таблиці порівняння.
+Allows modifying the fallback value for what will be displayed when a product has no attributes in the comparison table.

 **Args:**

-- `$fallback` - string - рядок запасного варіанту виводу
+- `$fallback` - string - fallback output string
-- `$product` - WC_Product - екземпляр продукту порівняння
+- `$product` - WC_Product - product instance in the comparison

 **Location:**
 <a href="https://github.com/ZemezLab/jet-compare-wishlist/blob/master/includes/class-jet-cw-widgets-functions.php">